-- rely on the vendor due diligence undertaken by the group, although the RPSO or SSP should still be fully accountable for assessing and deciding whether a potential third party that is part of its group has the ability, capacity, resources, and appropriate organisational structure to support the performance of the outsourced function or third party service; - rely on the group's potentially stronger negotiating and purchasing power to enter into group-wide arrangements with external third parties;

-- adapt certain clauses in outsourcing agreements (a written agreement is always required even in intragroup arrangements; see Chapter 6); - rely on group policies and procedures as long as they comply with their UK legal and regulatory obligations and allow them to manage relevant risks (e.g. group cyber-security or data protection policies, such as binding corporate rules for international data transfers); - rely on a centralised group process for overseeing third parties, including the exercise of access, audit, and information rights, provided that this process appropriately takes into account and documents any legal entity-specific risks and allows for legal entity-specific risk mitigation where necessary; and - rely on business continuity, contingency, and exit plans developed at group level, provided that they adequately safeguard their operational resilience (e.g. where the outsourcing or third party arrangement supports the delivery of an important business service, the group's business continuity policy sets out a recovery objective that is consistent with the impact tolerance assigned to that important business service).
+- rely on the vendor due diligence undertaken by the group, although the RPSO or SSP should still be fully accountable for assessing and deciding whether a potential third party that is part of its group has the ability, capacity, resources, and appropriate organisational structure to support the performance of the outsourced function or third-party service; - rely on the group's potentially stronger negotiating and purchasing power to enter into group-wide arrangements with external third parties; - adapt certain clauses in outsourcing agreements (a written agreement is always required even in intragroup arrangements; see Chapter 6); - rely on group policies and procedures, as long as they comply with its UK legal and regulatory obligations and allows it to manage relevant risks (eg group cyber security or data protection policies, such as binding corporate rules for international data transfers); - rely on a centralised group process for overseeing third parties, including the exercise of access, audit, and information rights, provided that this process appropriately takes into account and documents any legal entity-specific risks and allows for legal entity-specific risk mitigation where necessary; and - rely on business continuity, contingency, and exit plans developed at group level, provided that they adequately safeguard the RPSO or SSP's operational resilience (eg where the outsourcing or third-party arrangement supports the delivery of an important business service, the group's business continuity policy sets out a recovery objective that is consistent with the impact tolerance assigned to that important business service).

-4 Governance and record keeping
+4: Governance and record keeping

-- 4.1 The Bank proposes to set out expectations in this draft SS regarding: - Board engagement on outsourcing and third party risks; - Outsourcing and third party risk management; - Allocation of responsibilities; - Outsourcing and third party risk management policies; and - Record-keeping.

-4.2 The term 'board' is consistent with the definition set out in the governance part of the Code.
+- 4.1 The Bank sets out expectations in this SS regarding: - board engagement on outsourcing and third-party risks; - outsourcing and third-party risk management; - allocation of responsibilities; - outsourcing and third-party risk management policies; and - record-keeping. - 4.2 The term 'board' is consistent with the definition set out in the governance part of the code.
 It is defined as a RPSO's or SSP's body or bodies appointed in accordance with national law, which are empowered to set a RPSO's or SSP's strategy, objectives and overall direction, oversee and monitor executive decision-making, and includes the people who effectively direct the business of a RPSO or SSP.
-This section builds on the governance part of the Code on expectations in relation to outsourcing and third party risks.
+This section builds on the governance part of the code on expectations in relation to outsourcing and third party risks.